Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 This serves as the confirmation key but it also activates the 2x digital zoom.

-The tilt/pan keys will work while zoomed in, and to revert back, hit the OK key again.
+The tilt/pan keys will work while zoomed in.
+To revert back, hit the OK key again.

 Each component is explained more thoroughly in the user manual, but none of it is too difficult to comprehend even if you're technologically illiterate.